 However, some years will be probably needed to be able to definitively confirm the existence of 2012 VP113, as well as accurately determine its orbit, mass, and composition.

 Sedna is approaching up to 76 Astronomical Units (AU) and moves up to 1.000 AU away from the Sun.
-2012 VP113 is a little closer to the Sun, as the distance is between 80 and 452 AU.
+2012 VP113 is a little closer to the Sun, as its distance from our star is estimated to be between 80 and 452 AU.

 With all these potential planets being discovered in the recent years, we start wondering about how big our solar system actually is.
 I can’t wait to see what other fascinating celestial bodies will be found in the approximate future!

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.